If you are paid once a month, one option is to set up your bills to all come out as soon as you get paid.

-If you are paid once a month, you can sit down and pay your bills the day that you get paid.
-It is easier to do this just once a month, and it saves you time since you are doing everything all together.
-If you have set bills for your cell phone or cable bill, you can pay this at the beginning of the month.
-If you have bills automatically deducted from your checking account you can set this to come out the day after you get paid.
+For example, if you are paid on the first of every month, you can set up your cell phone or cable bill to come out at the beginning of the month.
+If you have other bills automatically deducted from your checking account, such as your mortgage payment, you can also set this to come out the day after you get paid.
 This will simplify the entire process.

-Switching to cash a is a great option if you hate tracking your spending.
-You know to stop spending when you run out of money.This simplifies the process and protects the money you need to spend on groceries from being used up when you go out with friends over the weekend.
+Switching to cash is a great option if you hate tracking your spending.
+It simplifies the process and protects you against scenarios like money you need to spend on groceries was spent on a night out with friends.

 03Divide Up Your Category Limits for Each Week

 If you find that you spend most of your grocery money at the beginning of the month or if you have a difficult time with other categories such as entertainment, you may want to split up these into smaller weekly amounts.